 These days, Kiyotomo no longer stands sentry on a dimly lit street; it has been carefully reconstructed on the gallery floor.
 At its new home in M+’s exhibition Things, Spaces, Interactions, the sushi bar is positioned within the flow of design history—near postmodern furniture designed by Kuramata and his contemporaries—prompting not only contemplation of the breadth of Kuramata’s oeuvre, but also deeper consideration of the system of networks and influences at work in contemporary design.

 How did it get there?
-Following its acquisition by M+ in 2014, museum curators and conservators worked with craftsmen from Ishimaru Co.
+Following its acquisition by M+ in 2014, museum curators and conservators worked with artisans from Ishimaru Co.
 Ltd.—one of Kuramata’s long-time collaborators—to carefully dismantle and reinstall the sushi bar, piece by piece.
-In this video, they recall the challenges and surprises of shepherding an entire building from Tokyo to Hong Kong and reflect on the role of design in shaping everyday experience.
+In this video, they recall the challenges and surprises of shepherding an entire building from Tokyo to Hong Kong and reflect on the role of design in shaping everyday experiences.

 - Produced by